shingst/ExaHyPE-Engine/README.md

 2) Run `Peano/checkout-update-peano.sh`

-2) Clone/pull the ExaHyPE-Documentation
+3) Clone/pull the ExaHyPE-Documentation

-3) Run `make release` in ExaHyPE-Documentation
+4) Run `make release` in ExaHyPE-Documentation

-4) Run `upload.sh` in ExaHyPE-Documentation
+5) Run `upload.sh` in ExaHyPE-Documentation
     - This uploads a copy of the guidebook to http://dev.exahype.eu/guidebook.pdf

-5) Run `Miscellaneous/create-release.sh` and pass the application folder(s) you would like to add to the release
+6) Run `Miscellaneous/create-release.sh` and pass the application folder(s) you would like to add to the release

-6) This will create a tar.gz archive containing the ExaHyPE+Peano source and your application(s)
+7) This will create a tar.gz archive containing the ExaHyPE+Peano source and your application(s)

-I assume that the ExaHyPE release repository is checked out to ~/git/ExaHyPE-Release.